 I’m off to another festival this weekend!

 I know, my schedule this summer is bordering on ridiculous, but this one I really couldn’t pass up.
 First, because many of my friends will be there.
 Second, because my fiancé will be playing a closing DJ set on Sunday.
 And third, because this one is above-and-beyond sustainable.

-is an immersive arts and music camping festival taking place one hour from NYC in Keansburg, New Jersey on a beach they call hELLO Beach.
+Gratitude Migration is an immersive arts and music camping festival taking place one hour from NYC in Keansburg, New Jersey on a beach they call hELLO Beach.
 In its second year, this collaborative, three-day event pulls on the skills of the Brooklyn underground arts and music community, along with collectives from Philadelphia, DC, and New Jersey.
-In short, it's like a mini Burning Man, but with water to take a dip in and healthy food and drinks to buy.
-(Tickets are still available
+In short, it’s like a mini Burning Man, but with water to take a dip in and healthy food and drinks to buy.
+(Tickets are still available, by the way!)